-We also experienced material and supply chain inflation during the three and six months ended December 31, 2023 March 31, 2024, as further discussed in our Operations Review.
-The material and supply chain inflation experienced during the three and six months ended December 31, 2023 March 31, 2024 was less significant than the impact during the three and six months ended December 31, 2022 March 31, 2023.
-Pricing actions and supply chain productivity initiatives have mitigated and are expected to continue to mitigate some of these inflationary pressures, but we may not be successful in fully offsetting these incremental costs, which could have a significant impact on the Company's consolidated results of operations and cash flows during fiscal 2024 and beyond.
+We also experienced material and supply chain inflation during the three and six nine months ended March 31, 2024 June 30, 2024, as further discussed in our Operations Review.
+The material and supply chain inflation experienced during the three and six nine months ended March 31, 2024 June 30, 2024 was less significant than the impact during the three and six nine months ended March 31, 2023 June 30, 2023.
+Pricing actions and supply chain productivity initiatives have partially mitigated and are expected to continue to mitigate some of these inflationary pressures, but we may not be successful in fully offsetting these incremental costs, which could have a significant impact on the Company's consolidated results of operations and cash flows during fiscal 2024 and beyond.